 One kind of mechanical problem that can sometimes cause a severe traffic accident involves the failure or malfunction of a commercial truck’s transmission; this kind of problem may cause trouble with the driven wheels resulting in the driver possibly losing control of the vehicle.
 Similarly, a lesser problem with the transmission shifting mechanism or other controls could result in a loss of concentration on the trucker’s part, leading to collision with other motor vehicles on the roadway.

-As Maryland personal injury lawyers trained to handle commercial motor vehicle (CMV) injury accidents, the attorneys at Lebowitz & Mzhen, LLC, know the critical role that proper vehicle maintenance plays in trucking safety.
+As Maryland personal injury lawyers trained to handle commercial motor vehicle (CMV) injury accidents, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, know the critical role that proper vehicle maintenance plays in trucking safety.
 Our skilled team of legal professionals is dedicated to assisting those individuals who have become the victim of a truck-related interstate, highway, or beltway collision.
 We believe that innocent victims should not have to shoulder the burden of mounting medical expenses simply because a trucking company is unwilling to own up to its responsibilities.

 Of course, it is quite obvious that the cost of maintaining a commercial vehicle, such as a large 18-wheeler or even a medium-sized box-style delivery truck, can be very high.
 Especially after several years of operation, many mechanical parts and other components -- such as tires, brakes, belts and hoses -- will often need replacement in order to provide preventative maintenance for ultimate safety.
 These expenses can add up quickly.
 However, as any passenger car owner surely knows, the importance of maintaining a properly running vehicle is critical to overall safety of the driver, passengers and other innocent people with whom one shares the road.